Accra: Taxis

-Accra has an extensive taxi network and numerous taxi ranks, but most taxis lack a meter system, so price negotiation is required between the passenger and driver.
-Metered taxis do operate in the city, but tend to be more expensive.
+Accra has a taxi network and taxi ranks, and most taxis lack a meter system, so price negotiation is required between the passenger and driver.
+Metered taxis operate in the city, and tend to be more expensive.
 Taxis in Ghana are painted in two colours: the four bumpers fenders are yellow/orange, and the rest of the car is in a colour of the operator's choice.
 These taxis usually function on a shared ride model, where several passengers share one vehicle and the fare is calculated based on the distance traveled.
-Recently, modern taxi services such as Uber, Taxify, and Yango have joined the market, providing a more advanced and comfortable alternative.
+More modern taxi services such as Uber, Taxify, and Yango have joined the market, providing a more advanced and comfortable alternative.
 Some taxi drivers might charge extra for luggage or late-night trips while some also offer fixed prices and allow for advance bookings, offering a more reliable and secure option.

 Tro tros and buses

-By far the most common form of transport in Accra, tro tros (minibuses or cargo vans modified for passenger transport) is the third biggest, and second most efficient and cost-effective way of getting around the city.
+Tro tros (minibuses or cargo vans modified for passenger transport) is the third biggest, and second most efficient and cost-effective way of getting around the city.
 The buses are typically minibuses or vans.
-Some of the most popular models used as tro tros are Nissan Urvan 15-seaters and Mercedes Benz Sprinter or D 309 vans.
-Trotros are typically decorated with decals such as flags of various countries or (local and international) soccer teams, popular sayings, proverbs (in English or local languages) or Bible verses.
+Some models used as tro tros are Nissan Urvan 15-seaters and Mercedes Benz Sprinter or D 309 vans.
+Trotros are typically decorated with decals such as flags of countries or (local and international) soccer teams, popular sayings, proverbs (in English or local languages) or Bible verses.
 Trotros pick up and offload passengers at designated bus stops along their regular routes.
 Tro tros will also usually offload at undesignated locations along the route, by passenger request.
-Most routes commence and terminate at large urban transport terminals such as the Neoplan station or the Achimota Transport Terminal.
+Most routes commence and terminate at urban transport terminals such as the Neoplan station or the Achimota Transport Terminal.